Brian Dixon (American football)

-Brian Samuel Dixon (born April 26, 1990) is a former American football cornerback.
+Brian Samuel Dixon (born April 26, 1990) is an American former professional football cornerback.
 He played college football at Northwest Missouri State.
 He signed with the New Orleans Saints as an undrafted free agent in 2014.

 College career

 Dixon played college football at Joliet Junior College and would later transfer to Northwest Missouri State.

 Dixon had 30 tackles and five interceptions in his Junior season at Northwest Missouri State.
 Dixon Had 21 tackles, 6 passes defensed, one interception, and two forced fumbles while he and his twin brother Brandon both starters help lead the Northwest Missouri State football team to win the 2013 NCAA Division II Football Championship in his senior season.

 Professional career

 New Orleans Saints

 On May 12, 2014, Dixon was signed by the New Orleans Saints as undrafted free agent.

 On November 5, 2015, the Saints signed Brian's twin brother Brandon Dixon to their practice squad.
 This made them the only set of twins to play on the same team since the AFL-NFL merger and the first since 1926.
 They are the twelfth set of twins to play in the NFL and along with the Pounceys and the McCourtys, are the third active set of twins currently playing in the NFL.

 On September 3, 2016, he was waived by the Saints.
 He was then signed to the Saints' practice squad.
 He was promoted to the active roster on October 1, 2016.
 He was released and re-signed to the practice squad on October 10.
 He was promoted to the active roster on October 13, 2016.
-He was released by the Saints on November 9, 2016 and was re-signed to the practice squad.
+He was released by the Saints on November 9, 2016, and was re-signed to the practice squad.